Coverage for Hit-and-Run Accidents

 When the At-Fault Driver Leaves the Scene of the Accident

 A typical hit-and-run accident is a collision between two vehicles, and one of them leaves the accident scene.
 However, there are other types of hit-and-run accidents.
-A hit-and-run accident may also involve chain reaction accidents, flying auto parts, auto debris on the road, and objects thrown or shot from other vehicles, as an auto accident lawyer in Indianapolis, IN at Ward & Ward Law Firm can explain.
+A hit-and-run accident may also involve chain reaction accidents, flying auto parts, auto debris on the road, and objects thrown or shot from other vehicles, as an auto accident lawyer in Indianapolis, IN at Ward & Ward Personal Injury Lawyers can explain.

 Coverage for Hit and Run Accidents